spotinst/help/src/docs/ocean/features/roll1.md

 *   **NOT_REPLACED_DUE_TO_PDB**: Replacing the node violates the PDB configuration on one of the pods running on the node.
 This status is only relevant when `respectPdb` is set to True.
 If a node could not be replaced due to PDB, and the allowed PDB % of nodes for the batch was respected, Ocean would continue to the next batch.

-*   **NOT_REPLACED_DUE_TO_RSD**: Replacing the node violates the RSD configuration on one of the pods running on the node.
+*   **NOT_REPLACED_DUE_TO_RSD**: Replacing the node violates the Restrict Scale Down configuration on one of the pods running on the node.
 This status is only relevant when `respectRestrictScaleDown` is set to True.
-If a node could not be replaced due to PDB, and the allowed RSD % of nodes for the batch was respected, Ocean would continue to the next batch.
+If a node could not be replaced due to PDB, and the allowed Restrict Scale Down % of nodes for the batch was respected, Ocean would continue to the next batch.

 ##  Roll Status